lsuhpchelp/SIMPLE-MOD/README.md

 ### 2.1 Running with Python

-CAMP is a QT-based GUI software, and installation-free.
+As a QT-based Python program, CAMP is installation-free.
 To run CAMP, simply run it with Python:

 ```
 python camp.py
 ```

-It requires PyQt5 as its dependency.
-If it is not installed on your system, please install it with pip:
+It is tested with Python 3 and PyQt5 module as dependency.
+If PyQt5 is not installed on your system, please install it with pip:

 ```
 pip install pyqt5